Hull4Progress/Computing-for-Food-Security/Short-Course-Description.md

 This course
-provides a broad introduction to the area of food (in)security with an emphasis on: computational tools and techniques for understanding, visualizing and predicting current and future agricultural production, trade and needs; the interplay of agriculture, greenhouse gases and climate change; optimizing for simultaneous maximization of food production, carbon sequestration, and bio-diversity; and tools to support Climate Smart Agriculture.
+provides a broad introduction to the area of food (in)security with an emphasis on: computational tools and techniques for understanding and visualizing current and future agricultural production, trade and needs;
+short- and long-term crop yield forecasting leveraging crop simulation models and machine learning, along with remote sensing data and global gridded data for weather and soil;
+the interplay of agriculture, greenhouse gases and climate change;
+optimizing for simultaneous maximization of food production, carbon sequestration, and bio-diversity;
+and tools to support Climate Smart Agriculture.

 This course is intended for Computer Science students who have an interest in agriculture, climate change and/or in the UN Sustainability Goals around